 - The cutaneous nerves are derived from posterior and anterior rami of spinal nerves, as follows: - The upper medial quadrant is supplied by the posterior rami of the upper three lumbar nerves and the upper three sacral nerves. - The upper lateral quadrant is supplied by the lateral branches of the iliohypogastric (L1) and 12th thoracic nerves (anterior rami).
-12th thoracic nerves or we call it subcostal

-- The lower lateral quadrant is supplied by branches from the lateral cutaneous nerve of the thigh (L2 and 3, anterior rami). - The lower medial quadrant is supplied by branches from the posterior cutaneous nerve of the thigh (S1, 2, and 3, anterior rami). - In the midline we have The skin over the coccyx in the floor of the cleft between the buttocks is supplied by small branches of the lower sacral (s4,s5)and coccygeal nerves.
+- The lower lateral quadrant is supplied by branches from the lateral cutaneous nerve of the thigh (L2 and 3, anterior rami). - The lower medial quadrant is supplied by branches from the posterior cutaneous nerve of the thigh (S1, 2, and 3, anterior rami). - The skin over the coccyx in the floor of the cleft between the buttocks is supplied by small branches of the lower sacral and coccygeal nerves.

-• The lymphatic drainage through vessels drain into the lateral group of the superficial inguinal nodes
+The lymphatic drainage through vessels drain into the lateral group of the superficial inguinal nodes